tagtag

 • Keep a journal of your physical and emotional changes

-If you or a loved one has been harmed by a defective drug, please consider reaching out to the experienced trial attorneys at Hach & Rose, LLP.
+If a defective drug has harmed you or a loved one, please consider contacting the experienced trial attorneys at Hach & Rose, LLP.
 Call us at (212) 779-0057 to schedule your free consultation today.

 Conversion Pixel